 Towards a Practical Approach

-The capability approach requires focus on localization which would involve deliberations at all levels which makes formulation of overall policies harder.
+The capability approach requires focus on local factors, which would involve deliberations at all levels that makes formulation of overall policies somewhat involving.
 It does not recommend compiling a list of universally functionings for wider applicability.
 This is the inherent weakness of the capability approach.

-From the practical angle, it seems that the BNA can provide the starting step.
+From the practical angle, the BNA can easily be the first starting step.
 This, in turn, may facilitate and trigger public debates.
 The element of freedom, as desired by the capability approach, can be incorporated by allowing the poor to play active role not only in fine-tuning the policies at the local level, but also to suggest what would be good for them.

 The Human Development Index (HDI) of the UNDP is a good example that combines the BNA and the CA. It aggregates the three dimensions of human development (health, education and living standard) into one index (the HDI).
-The CA provides the theoretical foundation and the BNA helped set set some targeted achievements pointing to the health, education and living standard aspects.
-The Millennium Development Goals (MDGs) are another well known example where poverty is recognized as multidimensional and encompass a range of functionings rather than income.
+The CA provides the theoretical foundation and the BNA helped set some targeted achievements pointing to the health, education and living standard aspects.

 - An Introduction to the Human Development and Capability Approach